schoeberl/cae-lab/lab3/README.md

 ### Calling Functions

 Now that you implemented an addition you find this is a very great thing and want to wrap it into a function.
-Implement a leave function that performs addition and call it from your main program with the parameters in the correct argument register.
+Implement a leaf function that performs addition and call it from your main program with the parameters in the correct argument register.
 Take care that you use the right registers according to the calling conventions of RISC-V. If you use saved registers